Sharpness, Restart and Acceleration: Scheduled Restarts for Smooth Convex Problems

-We run several schemes with a fixed number of inner iterations $N$ to perform a log-scale grid search on $\tau$ and $\kappa$.
-We define these schemes as follows. \BEQ \left\{\BA{l} \mathcal{S}_{i,0}:\mbox{\eqref{algo:scheduled_s=2} scheme with $t_k = C_i$, where $C_i = 2^i$}, \\ \\ \mathcal{S}_{i,j}:\mbox{\eqref{algo:scheduled_s=2} scheme with $t_k = C_i e^{\tau_j k} $, where $C_i = 2^i$ and $\tau_j = 2^{-j}$.} \\ \EA \right. \EEQ We stop these schemes when the total number of inner algorithm iterations has exceed $N$, \ie~at the smallest $R$ such that $\sum_{k=1}^R t_k \geq N$.
+As in Proposition~\ref{th:sched}, plugging these values into the bounds of Lemma~\ref{lem:total_number} yields the desired result. \end{proof} We run several schemes with a fixed number of inner iterations $N$ to perform a log-scale grid search on $\tau$ and $\kappa$.
+We define these schemes as follows. \BEQ \left\{\BA{l} \mathcal{S}_{i,0}:\mbox{Restart Algorithm~\ref{algo:scheduled_s=2} with $t_k = C_i$}, \\ \mathcal{S}_{i,j}:\mbox{Restart Algorithm~\ref{algo:scheduled_s=2} with $t_k = C_i e^{\tau_j k} $,} \\ \EA \right. \EEQ where $C_i = 2^i$ and $\tau_j = 2^{-j}$.
+We stop each of these schemes when the total number of its inner iterations has exceeded $N$, i.e. at the smallest $R$ such that $\sum_{k=1}^R t_k \geq N$.
 The size of the grid search in $C_i$ is naturally bounded as we cannot restart the algorithm after more than $N$ total inner iterations, so $i\in [1,\ldots,\lfloor \log_2 N \rfloor]$.
-We will also show that when $\tau$ is smaller than $1/N$, a constant schedule performs as well as the optimal geometrically increasing schedule, which means we can also choose $j \in [1,\ldots,\lceil \log_2 N \rceil ]$.
-The following result details the convergence of this method.
+We also show that when $\tau$ is smaller than $1/N$, a constant schedule where $t_k=C$ performs as well as the optimal geometrically increasing schedule where $t_k=C^*_{\kappa,\tau}e^{\tau k}$.
+This crucially means we can also choose $j \in [1,\ldots,\lceil \log_2 N \rceil ]$, hence limiting the cost of the grid search.

+The following proposition details the convergence of this grid-search, using the same notations as in Proposition~\ref{th:sched}.
+As observed at the end of Section~\ref{ssec:scheduled_restarts}, the optimal bounds~\eqref{eq:conv_s=2_r=2_opt},~\eqref{eq:conv_s=2_r>2_opt} are only informative after a sufficient number of iterations, which is why we analyze the adaptive scheme only for a number of iterations $N \geq 2 C^*_{\kappa, \tau}$.
+To get optimal bounds in all regimes, it suffices to run an additional non-restarted algorithm that will also capture the best rate in the case $N < 2 C^*_{\kappa, \tau}$. \begin{proposition} Let $f$ be a convex function and $x_0 \in \dom f$.
+Denote $K = \{x: f(x) \leq f(x_0) \}$, assume that $f \in \mathcal{H}_{2, L} \cap \mathcal{L}_{r, \mu}(K)$ and denote by $N\geq 2C^*_{\kappa,\tau}$ a given number of iterations.